hl037/rangeset.hpp/README.md

 make run
 ```

 ...It will also generate coverage informations.
+To get a report, do `make coverage`

+Any code on master the branch is extensively tested and require 100% coverage.

 The library is still under developpement and features like merge, set difference are coming.